mitchellh/vagrant-google/README.md

 **Work-in-progress:** Acceptance tests are based on vagrant-spec library which is currently under active development so they may occasionally break.

-Before you start acceptance tests, you'll need to set the authentication variables accordingly.
+Before you start acceptance tests, you'll need to set the authentication shell variables accordingly:

-Next, export your GCP authentication data:

 ```sh
 export GOOGLE_CLIENT_EMAIL="your-google_service_account_email@developer.gserviceaccount.com"